Italian submarine Dagabur

 Italian submarine Dagabur was an Adua-class submarine built for the Royal Italian Navy (Regia Marina) during the 1930s.
-It was named after a town of Dagabur in eastern Ethiopia.
-The submarine played a minor role in the Spanish Civil War of 1936–1939 supporting the Spanish Nationalists.
+It was named after the town of Dagabur in eastern Ethiopia.
+The submarine played a minor role in the Spanish Civil War of 1936–1939, supporting the Spanish Nationalists.
 On August 11, 1942, during World War II, Dagabur was rammed by destroyer HMS Wolverine and sank with all hands.

 Design and description

 The Adua-class submarines were essentially repeats of the preceding Perla class.
 They displaced 680 LT surfaced and 844 LT submerged.
 The submarines were 60.18 m long, had a beam of 6.45 m and a draft of 4.7 m.

 For surface running, the boats were powered by two 600 bhp diesel engines, each driving one propeller shaft.
-When submerged each propeller was driven by a 400 hp electric motor.
+When submerged, each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Adua class had a range of 3180 nmi at 10.5 kn, submerged, they had a range of 74 nmi at 4 kn.